Science Based Target initiative (SBTi) Net Zero Standard, Commitment & Validation

-The Science-Based Targets initiative (SBTi) is a corporate climate action organisation that provides guidance and a process for companies and financial institutions worldwide to promote a response to climate change.
+The Science Based Targets initiative (SBTi) is a corporate climate action organisation providing guidance and processes for companies worldwide to respond to climate change.

-Targets established using the standard can then be submitted and validated by the SBTi which are then published on the SBTi website.
-Companies can at this point elect to commit to either a short term target only, or supplement it with a long term target to form a complete net zero target.
+When you use standards to establish targets, you then submit them to the SBTi to validate.
+The SBTi website will then publish the targets.
+Further, companies can at this point commit to either a short term target only, or supplement it with a long term target to form a complete net zero target.
 There is also a more streamlined pathway for Small to Medium Enterprises (SMEs).
-The full criteria for SME classification is provided within this resource
+This resource provides the full criteria for SME classification.

-- Making a net zero commitment through the SBTi shows your company is serious in its response to climate change and carbon reduction.
+- Show that your company is serious in its response to climate change and carbon reduction.

-- Blue Marble will assess your GHG footprint using a SBTi compliant methodology, calculate targets and explain the documented process that is required to sign up for a validated target for either a SME or a larger organisation.
+- Blue Marble will assess your GHG footprint using a SBTi compliant methodology, calculate targets and explain the process that is required to sign up for validation of targets, whether for a SME or a larger organisation.

 - If a company develops targets in line with SBTi criteria, does it have to be verified by the SBTi?